thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 ##### Secret Policies

 1. Click **Admin > Secret Policies**.
 The Secret Policy page appears.
-1. Click the desired secret policy’s name in the list.
+1. Click the desired secret policy's name in the list.
 The Secret Policy page for that policy appears.
 1. Click the **Edit** button.
 The list becomes editable.
 1. Click the **Event Pipeline Policy** dropdown list in the **Security Setting** section and select **Enforced**.
 1. Click the **Save** button.
 All secrets under that secret policy are now affected by the EP policy.